The DPA is a not-for-profit association for those progressing diversity and inclusion in Australian organisations.

 Teagan is passionate about helping individuals to achieve their full potential and believes this can only be achieved through a truly inclusive society.
 She believes the DPA is important for achieving this goal by supporting diversity practitioners to deliver best practice initiatives to improve access and acceptance of everyone, irrespective of gender, race, sexual orientation, background, circumstances, perspectives or ways of thinking.
 Through respect and harnessing our differences we can work together to achieve a more prosperous and innovative future for Queensland.

 Sally's background is as a social policy analyst and operations manager delivering statewide public and private funded projects that encourage women and girls into non-traditional streams of work and study.
-Sally served as a senior assistant to the Ministerial Advisory Board on Women and Girls into Sport and Recreation in 2014, as well as the high profile Smart Women-Smart State Taskforce 2005-2009.
+Sally served as a senior assistant to the Ministerial Advisory Board on Women and Girls into Sport and Recreation in 2014, as well as the high profile Smart Women-Smart State (STEM) Taskforce 2005-2009.
 Sally has qualifications in communications, project management and psychology.

 Malcolm Barter emigrated to Australia from England with his wife and son in 2002 and brings back some welcome gender diversity to this year's DPA Management committee.
 With some 18 years experience in a variety of communications roles Malcolm made the move into inclusion & diversity at Aurizon in 2015.